-You must file a report if you were issued a Building Materials Exemption Certificate by the Illinois Department of Revenue to purchase tax exempt building materials for a high impact business, or for a business located in an Enterprise Zone or River Edge Redevelopment Zone, and your certificate was valid at any time during calendar year 2014.
+You must file a report if you were issued a Building Materials Exemption Certificate by the Illinois Department of Revenue (IDOR) to purchase tax exempt building materials for a high impact business, or for a business located in an Enterprise Zone or River Edge Redevelopment Zone, and your certificate was valid at any time during calendar year 2015.
 You must file a report even if you did not use the certificate to purchase exempt building materials.

 All reports for the Building Materials Exemption Certificates that were valid during the previous year are due no later than May 31 of the following year.
-For valid 2014 certificates, reports are due no later than May 31, 2015.
-However, because that date falls on a Sunday, the deadline to file defaults to the following business day, Monday, June 1, 2015.
+For valid 2015 certificates, reports are due no later than May 31, 2016.

 You must file a single Building Materials Exemption report.
 Your filing will contain all of your certificates for all projects that were active for 2015, the current reporting year.
 You must supply information for each certificate under the appropriate certificate and appropriate project on a single report.

-You will need the identification number you used to register for your Building Materials Exemption Certificate, which is your Federal Employer Identification Number (FEIN), Social Security Number (SSN), or Applicant Identification Number.
-You will need to report the value of the building materials purchased with each of your certificates during calendar year 2014.
+You need the identification number you used to register for your Building Materials Exemption Certificate, which is your Federal Employer Identification Number (FEIN), Social Security Number (SSN), or Applicant Identification Number.
+You need to report the value of the building materials purchased with each of your certificates during calendar year 2015.